mourjo/blog/_posts/2025-03-15-bill-gates-new-rules-in-2025.md

 We need to be flexible in the face of evolving requirements.
 We should have a crisp decision process to evaluate change, including a provision for re-evaluating our original project goals.

 # The Internet Did Not Replace People
-The Internet is helping to create Adam Smith’s ideal marketplace, in which buyers and sellers can easily find one another without taking much time or spending much money.
-Business today is characterised as different combinations of face-to-face, ear-to-ear and keyboard-to-keyboard.
+The Internet helped create Adam Smith’s ideal marketplace, in which buyers and sellers can easily find one another without taking much time or spending much money.
+Business today is characterised as different combinations of interactions between people: face-to-face, ear-to-ear and keyboard-to-keyboard.
 The Internet did not replace people.
 It made them more efficient.

 # Don’t be Lulled into Inaction
 We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next 10.
 Prepare for change -- don’t let yourself be lulled into inaction.